 Handshake Student & Alumni FAQ

 Need help with Handshake?
 Not a problem!
-Below is a list of answers to FAQ specific to the University of Washington.
-In addition, please note the following resources:
+Below is a list of answers to FAQs specific to the University of Washington along with some additional resources from Handshake.

-• Handshake Help Center – Handshake created articles specific to student/alumni users to assist you with navigating and utilizing the platform!
+• Handshake Help Center – Handshake created articles specifically for students and alumni users to assist you with navigating and utilizing the platform!
 This help article includes general Handshake FAQs for student accounts.

 • Handshake Support Team – Contact the Handshake Support Team directly for any technical difficulties you may be experiencing or general questions about utilizing Handshake